selva221724/dummylog/README.md

 **dummylog** is the open source python package to help the python module/plugin developers to create/update the log files in simple syntax and easy format.
 If you are looking for a single file based log, then dummylog is for you to keep your simple logs

+If you are using Flask API or any API decorators with dummylog, it will create a new log every time since decorators will trigger the function as every new instance.

 <!---[<img src="https://img.shields.io/pypi/v/edaSQL">](https://pypi.org/project/edaSQL/)
 [<img src="https://img.shields.io/readthedocs/edasql">](https://edasql.readthedocs.io/en/latest/)